Counterfeit Coin – 1883 Seated Half Dollar

 Unsurprisingly, even low grade 1883 Half Dollars sell for several hundred dollars although values for Mint State examples are comparable to those for the significantly higher mintage Philadelphia issues in the 1870s.

 NGC recently identified a counterfeit 1883 Half Dollar that is typical of the Chinese-made forgeries that have entered the market in the last decade.
-The most noticeable issue with this piece is the large number of raised lumps in the fields and throughout the design elements on both sides.
+The most noticeable issue with this piece is a large number of raised lumps in the fields and throughout the design elements on both sides.
 This is a key diagnostic for fakes; raised lumps like these are virtually never seen on genuine specimens.

 The details are also unusually soft, even cartoonish in places.
 The digits in the date are particularly weak and slender when compared to a legitimate issue.